Skip to main content

 Medication

-If you're taking medicines overseas, we recommend you:
+If you're taking medicines overseas:

-If you need to travel with large quantities of medication, it's good practice to separate the quantity between your luggage, in case bags go missing.
-Keep medication in the original, labelled container to avoid customs problems.
+Take enough medication to cover the length of your trip.
+If you need to travel with a lot of medicine, carry some in different bags, in case some of your luggage goes missing.
+Keep medicine in the original, labelled container to avoid customs problems.

 Prescription glasses